 Antigua and Saint Lucia have diverse cultures.
 As these islands are both melting pots of similar cultures, they expectedly have a lot in common.
 Carib, Arawak, West African, and British cultural traditions can all be found in Antigua.
 Saint Lucia’s cultural traditions are a blend of Carib, African, English, French, and Dutch influences.

 Carnival is one of the cultural celebrations that take place on both of these islands.
 Carnival is said to have evolved over time, and the celebration is connected to the liberation of people of African descent from colonialism in this region.
-Both Antigua and Saint Lucia have creole influences in their cultures, but while Antiguan creole is a hybrid of West African languages and English, Saint Lucian creole is a combination of English and French.
+Both Antigua and Saint Lucia have Creole influences in their cultures, but while Antiguan Creole is a hybrid of West African languages and English, Saint Lucian Creole is a combination of English and French.

 In terms of cultural celebrations, Saint Lucia annually observes Jounen Kwéyòl (Creole Day).
 The Rose Festival and the Feast of La Marguerite are two other festivals celebrated in Saint Lucia.
 Wadadli Day is one of the most important cultural celebrations in Antigua.
 On this day, there is a grand parade as well as an outdoor fair where local drinks, food, and handmade crafts are sold.
 This event includes live music and dancing.